kangk906/academic_website/content/authors/admin/_index.md

 title: Duan, Kangkang
 role: PhD Student of Civil Engineering
 avatar_filename: avatar.jpg
-bio: My research interests include robotics, artificial intelligence, AR/VR, and physical machine learning.
+bio: Kangkang is an PhD student in the ICON Laboratory at the University of British Columbia.
+Previously, he received his BSc degree in Highway and Bridge Engineering from Southeast University (Mao Yisheng Class) in 2019.
+Then, he received his MASc degree in Civil Engineering from Southeast University in 2022.
+His research interests include robotics, artificial intelligence, AR/VR, and physical machine learning.
 interests:
   - Artificial Intelligence
   - Robotics